Best Ways to Maintain School and Work-Life Balance as An International Student

 This involves organizing the things you need to do in numerical order based on priority.
 It is a really simple way to master your time.
 Oftentimes, you can forget a task because you didn’t write it down.
 This can reduce the stress of having to remember everything.

-4. Prioritize your Time
+4. Prioritize Your Time

 Begin by doing the most important task of the day.
 A simple method for prioritization is to list accordingly the tasks with the nearest deadlines.
 Organize your work in a meaningful way based on when projects, papers, and other work events are due.
 This will allow you to focus on what is most important first, and then knock out smaller assignments afterward.
 Knowing you’ve completed a major project can also help you to feel more balanced and relaxed.

-5. Procrastinate Rightly
+5. Don’t Procrastinate

-Procrastination is bound to happen, but you can procrastinate strategically.
+If we are being realistic here, procrastination is bound to happen, but you can procrastinate strategically.
 If you don’t want to perform a specific task at a specific time, try another one that you have to get done.
 For example, if you are not feeling focused enough to read, cross something else off your list by cleaning or organizing.
 That is, rather than wasting time, shift your focus to another necessary thing on your to-do list.

 6. Work Ahead